University of Wisconsin-Superior

 Possibly.
 For best results on this question, go to the University Advancement Office in Old Main, room 237, for assistance.
 If you can’t get to the office between 8 a.m. and 4:30 p.m. weekdays, call (715) 394-8452.

-The University of Wisconsin-Superior Alumni Association raises money at special events so it can provide scholarships each year to new freshmen and to continuing undergraduate students enrolled at UW-Superior.
+The University of Wisconsin-Superior Alumni Association raises money at special events to provide scholarships each year for new freshmen and current undergraduate students enrolled at UW-Superior.

-If you are new student enrolling at UW-Superior, please visit the Admissions page for more information about applying for scholarships.
+If you are a new student enrolling at UW-Superior, please visit the Admissions page for more information about applying for scholarships and other aid.

 Copyright © The Board of Regents of the University of Wisconsin System